jgalat/ds-weapons-api/README.md

 GET /weapon/:weapon_id/upgrade/:upgrade_path
 ```

-Returns the in-game stats updates for the specied upgrade
+Returns the in-game stats updates for the specified upgrade
 path of the `:weapon_id` weapon .